amalagaura/camunda-workflow/README.md

 Start the application: `mvn spring-boot:run`

 Camunda-workflow defaults to an in-memory, h2 database engine.
-Data is not persisted.
-If you would rather use postgres database engine, comment out the h2 database engine settings in the  `pom.xml` file located in `bpmn/java_app`.
+Data is not persistent.
+If you want to use a Postgres database engine instead, comment out the h2 database engine settings in the  `pom.xml` file located in `bpmn/java_app`.
 Default settings for using Postgres are available in the `pom.xml` file.
-You will need to create a postgres database on localhost called `camunda`.
+You will need to create a Postgres database on localhost called `camunda`.

-#### Engine Route Prefix using Spring Camunda Server
+#### Engine Route Prefix using the Java Spring Boot app
-The default engine route prefix for using the Spring Camunda Server is `/rest`.
-If you prefer to download and use the Camunda distribution, the engine prefix is `/engine-rest`. camunda-workflow is configured to use `engine-rest`.
-To override the default engine route prefix to use `rest` in your rails application, you need to add a initializer file in your rails app with the below code.
+The default engine route prefix for the provided Java Spring Boot app is `rest`.
+If you choose to download and use the Camunda distribution, the engine prefix is `rest-engine`.
+Camunda-workflow is configured to use `rest-engine`.

+To override the default engine route prefix to allow your rails application to use the route prefix of `rest`, you need to add an initializer file in your rails app with the below code.

 ```ruby
 # filename initializers/camunda.rb